itbellix/biomechanical_safe_deflection/README.md

-# Biomechanic-aware shared control for robotic assisted physiotherapy
+# Biomechanic-aware shared control for robotic-assisted physiotherapy

 In this repository, we collect the code associated to our publication "A Shared Control Approach to Safely Limiting Patient Motion Based on Tendon Strain During Robotic-Assisted Shoulder Rehabilitation", to appear at the IEEE International Consortium on Rehabilitation Robotics 2025 (ICORR).